 The Laminina's stash pocket is located on the outside and opposite side of the bag from the zipper - this makes it hard to access.

 The Laminina Z Flame is a good value at $179.
-It's far from our favorite bags, but its price tag is, too.

 We wish the Z Flame had different diameter draw cords for the chin and hood so we could operate them more easily.